-One of the most reported positive outcomes among prior addicts that have gone through rehab are the valuable friendships they made during treatment.
+One of the most reported positive outcomes among prior addicts that have gone through rehab is the valuable friendships they made during treatment.

 The goal of rehab — aside from your immediate health — is to prepare you for life outside the walls of treatment, assisting you out of addiction and into recovery.